pratzlaff/e0102/README.md

 ```

 In order to test a new contamination file, set environment variable
-`$CONTAMFILE` before running specextract, and generally this will be used
+`CONTAMFILE` before running specextract, and generally this will be used
-in conjunction with a corresponding descriptive `$CONTAMID`.
+in conjunction with a corresponding descriptive `CONTAMID`.